 To clarify, during my 14-year career as an EFL teacher, I was always honest with parents and students and did my best to balance the fact that I didn’t have any formal qualifications in teaching.
-Last summer, I decided that enough was enough and that I was sick and tired of trying to prove myself and my abilities.
+Finally, last summer, I decided that enough was enough and that I was sick and tired of trying to prove myself and my abilities.
 Therefore, I went through my options, had long and heated discussions with my husband (all the while rocking my baby boy to sleep!) about spending a reasonable amount of money, and decided that the CELTA certification was the right thing for me at that moment.
-Subsequently, I filled the requested papers and went to my interview holding my head down.
+Subsequently, I filled the requested papers and went to my interview, holding my head down.

-Self doubt was the prominent feeling.
+Self-doubt was the prominent feeling.
 I didn’t hold a B.A. in English Literature.
 How could I do this???

 However, being an optimist and flower girl at heart, I went in with my watery smile plastered on my face, trying very hard to woman – up.
 It turned out that I needn’t have worried so much!
-The woman, who later on was my tutor, asked me some questions (involving some English grammar), we had a chat and before long I was an official candidate for the CELTA certification!
+The woman, who later on was my tutor, asked me some questions (involving some English grammar), we had a chat, and before long, I was an official candidate for the CELTA certification!
 This is an experience most people won’t write about in their CELTA review.

 Little did I know what the course really entailed!
 Let me be crystal clear here: no matter the amount of time you spent reading about the course and the certification process, nothing will prepare you for the actual course!
 Absolutely nothing!
-I was a bundle of nerves in my first day trying to quiet my demons (Will they like me?
+I was a bundle of nerves on my first day trying to quiet my demons (Will they like me?
 Will they look down on me?
 Will I be able to make it?
 For Christ’s sake, I have an M.A., how hard can this be?).

 The first two weeks of the course